 - Apply sunscreen to any uncovered parts of your body.
 A hat will protect your head, face, ears and eyes.

 - Choose sunglasses that have a CE mark, UV400 label or a statement that they offer 100 per cent UV (ultraviolet) protection.

 - When the weather is hot, your skin may also feel drier than usual.
 Using moisturiser can help keep your skin healthy.

 - If you have moles or brown patches on your skin, they usually remain harmless.
 But if they bleed, or change size, shape or colour, show them to your GP without delay.
 For more information visit the Cancer Research UK website.

 Although it’s important to protect your skin, some direct exposure to the sun is essential for the production of vitamin D.

-Don’t let your skin burn, but try to go outside once or twice every day without sunscreen for around 10 minutes from May to September.
+Don’t let your skin burn, but try to go outside once or twice every day without sunscreen for short periods from March to October.
 The more of your skin that is exposed, the better your chance of making enough vitamin D.